-Initial work in the area of Web epistemology arose within the context of the politics of search engines.
-23 It sought to consider the means by which sources are adjudicated by search engines.
-Why, in March of 2003, were the US White House, the Central Intelligence Agency, the Federal Bureau of Investigation, the Heritage Foundation and news organizations such as CNN the top returns for the query 'terrorism'?
-The answer lies somewhat in how hyperlinks are handled.
-Hyperlinks, however, are but one digital object, to which may be added: the thread, tag, PageRank, Wikipedia edit, robots.txt, post, comment, trackback, pingback, IP address, URL, whois, timestamp, permalink, social bookmark and profile.
+The initial work in the area of Web epistemology was in the context of the politics of search engines.
+25 It sought to consider the means by which sources are adjudicated by search engines.
+Why, in March of 2003, were the U.S. White House, the Central Intelligence Agency, the Federal Bureau of Investigation, the right-of-center Heritage Foundation and leading news organizations such as CNN the top returns for the query "terrorism"?
+In a sense the answer lies in how hyperlinks are handled.
+Hyperlinks, however, are but one digital object, to which may be added: the thread, tag, PageRank, wikipedia edit, robots.txt, post, comment, trackback, pingback, IP address, URL, whois, timestamp, permalink, social bookmark and profile.
 In no particular order, the list goes on.
 The proposal is to study how these objects are handled, specifically, in the medium, and learn from medium method.

-In the following, I would like to introduce a series of medium objects, devices, spaces, as well as platforms, first touching briefly on how they are often studied with digitized methods and conceptual points of departure from outside the medium.
-Subsequently, I would like to discuss the difference it makes to research if one were to follow the medium - by learning from and reapplying how digital objects are treated by devices, how websites are archived, how search engines order information and how geo-IP location technology serves content nationally or linguistically.
+In the following, I would like to introduce a series of medium objects, devices, spaces as well as platforms, first touching briefly on how they are often studied with digitized methods and conceptual points of departure from without the medium.
+Subsequently, I would like to discuss the difference it makes to research if one were to follow the medium - by learning from and reapplying how digital objects are treated by devices, how Websites are archived, how search engines order information and how geo-IP location technology serves content nationally or linguistically.
 What kinds of research can be performed through hyperlink analysis, repurposing insights from dominant algorithms?
 How to work with the Internet archive for social research?
-Why capture website histories?
-How may search engine results be studied so as to display changing hierarchies of credibility, and the differences in source reliance between the Web, the blogosphere and news sphere?
+Why capture histories of Websites?
+How may search engine results be studied so as to display changing hierarchies of credibility, and the differences in source reliance between the Web, the news and blogosphere?
 Can geo-IP address location technology be reworked so as to profile countries and cultures?
 How may the study of social networking sites reveal cultural tastes and preferences?
 How are software robots changing how quality content is maintained on Wikipedia?
 What would a research bot do?
-Thus, from the micro to the macro, I treat the hyperlink, website, search engine and spheres (including national webs).
-I finally turn to social networking sites, as well as Wikipedia, and seek to learn from these profiling and bot cultures (respectively), and rethink how to deploy them analytically.
+Thus, from the micro to the macro, I treat the hyperlink, Website, search engine and spheres (including the Websphere, blogosphere, newssphere, etc.), and the Web (or Webs, including national ones).
+I finally turn to social networking sites as well as Wikipedia, and seek to learn from these profiling and bot cultures (respectively), and rethink how to deploy them analytically.
 The overall purpose of following the medium is to reorient Internet research to consider the Internet as a source of data, method and technique.